This page provides an overview for the get_troopdata()

 data or the annual data.
 This argument can take on two values:

-with the default being
+TRUE or FALSE with the default being

 If the user opts to return quarterly data, the function will return